byu-oit/rockefeller/docs/getting-started/rockefeller-tutorial.rst

     This tutorial assumes you are deploying a Node.js application.
 You may need to modify some further things in this tutorial if you are using another platform.

-.. _tutorial-write-the-handel-codepipeline-file:
+.. _tutorial-write-the-rockefeller-file:

-Write the Handel-CodePipeline File
+Write the Rockefeller File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We're going to create a single pipeline with three phases: